 The rainforests of Southeast Asia and Oceania are disappearing more rapidly than any others on earth.
 Nonetheless, Southeast Asia is home to the greatest number of people who depend on the rainforest to live.

 The rainforests in this region are under tremendous pressure, with large, contiguous forests remaining only on the islands of Borneo and New Guinea.
 Previously, the entire region was covered by lush rainforest.

 Many countries in Southeast Asia and Oceania have some rainforest, but those with the largest remaining forests are Indonesia, Malaysia and Papua New Guinea.
-These are also the three countries, in addition to Myanmar, where Rainforest Foundation Norway works.

 This region’s rainforests are among the most complex and species-rich ecosystems in the world.
 Southeast Asian rainforests are renowned for the elephants and orangutans that live in them, and more than 3,000 species of plant have been registered.

 How we go about saving the rainforests of Southeast Asia and Oceania

 Since Rainforest Foundation Norway (RFN) began working in Southeast Asia in 1997, we have initiated a range of projects together with local partners in Indonesia, Papua New Guinea and Myanmar.